Seym0n/crypto-testnet-faucet/README.md

 # Crypto Testnet faucet

 This is a cryptocurrency testnet faucet for Litecoin based on the cutting-edge web framework Next.js.
 Of course, the script can be amended for any other cryptocurrency as well.
-The faucet script utilizes Block.io API to send testnet coins to an address which eliminates expensive wallet hosting.
+The faucet script utilizes Block.io API to send testnet coins to an address, eliminating expensive wallet hosting.

 ## Requirements